itszootime/zconfig/README.md

 ### Behaviour

 The daemon will retrieve all values stored in ZK as strings.
+Empty values are converted to null.

 Additional logic is required to determine if the value for a key should contain an array or a map.
 Only if **all** children of a node have empty values, it'll be an array.
 Consider [the previous example](#Usage), but now we want to clear the timeout value: